fqantonio/GoingInductive/README.md

 Figure 6: Results resume graph, 4C/ID treatment effect for JUNIOR grade sample of school 1 until 2014.

-Figure 7 presents the score median change between the two groups, treatment and control: there is an overall positive change with the LAB variables showing the biggest positive change while BEHAV shows a negative change for GRADE 8, RANK 1 and MALE samples.
+Figure 7 presents the score median change between the groups treatment and control for school 1 junior grade sample until 2014: there is an overall positive change with the LAB variables showing the biggest while BEHAV shows a negative change for GRADE 8, RANK 1 and MALE samples.
 CLASS shows the second biggest change followed by TEST and BEHAV.
+So, the results are not drastically different.

 ![Figure 7: Results resume variables change graph, 4C/ID treatment effect for JUNIOR grade sample of school 1 until 2014.](Images/RResults_schoolJunior_2014_VC.png)